Block Types

 - Value — The specific answer to compare against.

-Additional operators (Years Ago Minimum, Years Ago Maximum, and Sum) are supported by the form system and work on the patient-facing form, but they are not configurable through the form editor.
-These are used for date-based age checks and calculated score thresholds on forms configured through the API.
+Additional operators (Years Ago Minimum, Years Ago Maximum, and Sum) may appear on forms set up by Decoda support or imported from another system.
+These are used for date-based age checks and calculated score thresholds.

 Patient Data Mapping